Home energy efficiency

 Warm and safe Wiltshire

-Warm and Safe Wiltshire is a commitment from Wiltshire Council and Dorset and Wiltshire Fire & Rescue Service and their partners to help residents live in safer and healthier homes.
+Warm and Safe Wiltshire is a commitment from Wiltshire Council and their partners to help residents live in safer and healthier homes.

 The scheme aims to do this through the installation of draught-proofing measures, smoke alarms to improve fire safety and providing advice on reducing energy use, switching energy suppliers, reducing condensation and damp problems and controlling heating.